Some countries still face ‘long, hard’ battle with coronavirus, WHO

 The World Health Organisation (WHO), has warned that in those countries where every available mechanism for battling coronavirus has not been utilised will struggle to overcome it in the near future.

-While local and sporadic flare-ups were inevitable, Tedros has stated that those countries with a comprehensive mechanism in place will be able to use local measures and limited lockdowns without necessarily resorting to full-scale restrictions applied in spring.
+While local and sporadic flare-ups were inevitable.
+Tedros has stated that those countries with a comprehensive mechanism in place will be able to use local measures.
+But limited lockdowns without necessarily resorting to full-scale restrictions applied in spring.

 An investigation will take place into the origins of the virus.